eatontarbell/Latin-101/translation2.md

 - x

 5. Parse data est and indicate what conjugation the verb belongs to.
-- Conjugation: xxxxxx, Person: xxxxx, Number: xxxx, Tense: xxxxx, Mood: xxxxx, Voice: xxxxx
+- Conjugation: First, Person: xxxxx, Number: xxxx, Tense: xxxxx, Mood: xxxxx, Voice: xxxxx

 6. What type of grammatical construction is ab Iove?
--
+- ab Iove is the means of the action (it is in the ablative case).

 7. What tense is erat and what are the principle parts of the verb it comes from?
--
+- erat is in the imperfect tense.
+The principle parts of the verb it came from are Sum, Esse, Fui, (nothing)

 ---

 Part C: Translation